jithu-ann/Project-4/README.md

 ### **Methods**

 We are trying to predict Streams and if the song made it to spotify’s charts and where it charted.
-First we decided to remove all of the variables that was not a Float or integer.
+First we decided to remove all of the variables that were not a float or integer.
 Converted the streams from object to int64.

 First, we tried to use **Linear Regression** to find if there's relation between streams/charts (dependant variable) to all the other variables (independent variables).

-then we use the model, **Random Forest**  that is the “opposite” to linear regression and is robust against non-linear data to see if there is any improvement.
+Then we used the model, **Random Forest**  that is the “opposite” to linear regression and is robust against non-linear data to see if there is any improvement.

 ### **Results**